ibexa/documentation-developer/docs/guide/extending_online_editor.md

 **Example: YouTube tag**

-Preparation of the tag always starts with the configuration file that should be added to `app/Resources/config`.
-This is sample configuration for the YouTube tag, `custom_tags.yml`:
+Preparation of the tag always starts with the configuration file that should be added to the `config` folder.
+This is sample configuration for the YouTube tag, `custom_tags.yaml`:

 ```yaml
 ezpublish: